JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7972 days**.
+Here is a random fact about me - I have been on this planet for **7973 days**.

-And here is a just a random fact -  **The DNA of humans is closer to a rat than a cat**.
+And here is a just a random fact -  **A Chinese Scientist discovered that the Earth is round during the Han Dynasty by measuring the sun and moon's path in the sky.
+He recorded this fact down in the imperial records but went unnoticed until it was unearthed recently but Chinese archaeologists.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)